-Making your own buttercream from scratch is a great way to add flavor and personal flair to your cakes and cupcakes, but if your butter is too soft or the room is too hot, your icing may not come out as desired.
+Making your own buttercream from scratch is a great way to add flavor and personal flair to your cakes and cupcakes, but if your butter is too soft or the room is too hot, your frosting may not come out as desired.
 Thankfully, once you know these little tips and tricks for making buttercream frosting, you’ll be enticed to ice every cake that comes your way!

 How to Thicken Buttercream Frosting

 Adding flavor to your buttercream is an easy and sure-fire way to customize it to your liking; however, too much liquid flavoring could cause your buttercream to soften.
-To thicken your icing add confectioners’ sugar, one tablespoon at a time, until you achieve your desired thickness.
-If you want to add flavor to your icing, try concentrated flavorings such as Treatology rather than juice or purees, which can add too much liquid and thin down your frosting.
+To thicken your frosting add confectioners’ sugar, one tablespoon at a time, until you achieve your desired thickness.
+If you want to add flavor to your frosting, try concentrated flavorings such as Treatology rather than juice or purees, which can add too much liquid and thin down your frosting.

 It’s also possible that the butter or shortening were too warm to start (or the kitchen is too hot), which is often the cause of separation.
 To help ensure your buttercream does not separate, make sure your oven is off and the room isn’t too warm.
 If your frosting starts to appear soupy or runny, stop mixing and chill the bowl and paddle for about 10 minutes until the mixture solidifies a bit, then rewhip it.
 If heat is inevitable, try a buttercream recipe with little to no butter, like our Snow White Buttercream.